johnwcowan/r7rs-work/SyntaxDefinitions.md

 Not supported: (none)

+Supported as the only kind of hygienic macros: Bigloo

 ### Syntax-case

 `Syntax-case` is a hybrid low/high-level macro system that is standardized in R6RS.
 The test used here is `(define-syntax x (lambda (x) (syntax-case x () ((x y) (syntax y)))))`, which is exactly equivalent to the `syntax-rules` macro used above.

-Supported: Racket, Gambit, Guile, Kawa, SISC, Chez, Vicare, Larceny, Ypsilon, Mosh, IronScheme, SXM, Sagittarius
+Supported: Racket, Gambit, Guile, Kawa, SISC, Chez, Vicare, Larceny, Ypsilon, Mosh, IronScheme, SXM, Sagittarius, Chibi

-Not supported:  Gauche, MIT, Chicken, Bigloo, Scheme48/scsh, SCM, STklos, Scheme 9, Foment, Picrin, Owl Lisp, Chibi
+Not supported:  Gauche, MIT, Chicken, Bigloo, SCM, STklos, Scheme 9, Foment, Picrin, Owl Lisp

+Supports both `syntax-case` and another low-level hygienic macro system: Larceny (ER), Sagittarius (ER)

 ### Syntactic closures

 Syntactic closures is a low-level macro system supported by MIT, Picrin, Chibi.

+Supported as the only kind of low-level hygienic macros: (none)

 ### Explicit renaming

 Explicit renaming is a low-level macro system supported by MIT, Chicken, Scheme48/scsh, Sagittarius, Picrin, Chibi, Larceny (with different syntax).

+Supported as the only kind of low-level hygienic macros: Scheme48/scsh

+Supported without `syntax-case` support: MIT, Chicken, Scheme48/scsh, Picrin

 ### Implicit renaming

 Implicit renaming is a low-level macro system supported by Chicken, Picrin.

+Supported as the only kind of low-level hygienic macros: (none)